JainYatharth/GreenLoop/README.md

-GreenLoopX 🌱
+**GreenLoop** 🌱

 A Circular Returns & Sustainability Intelligence Platform

-GreenLoopX is an innovative full-stack web application.
+GreenLoop is an innovative full-stack web application.
 It empowers retailers to manage returned products sustainably by triaging them for resale, donation, recycling, or refurbishment, while providing real-time insights into environmental impact.

 📽 Demo Video
 Watch working demo- https://youtu.be/PFKPjUbtbk0?si=KIAFT6qSgXzvaTDt